WriteRead024/GHCP-PythonTesting/conceptual-context.md

 I was in a top-Google search result hurry and not reading closely.&nbsp;

 The '[doctest.py](https://docs.python.org/3/library/doctest.html#module-doctest)' is almost certainly what I was trying to find.

+# the normal way to run Python unittests is (in this project):

+'python -m unittest -v test_*.py'

+The '-m' is for module and the '-v' is for verbose.